tubuarge/folder-builder/README.md

 # Folder Builder
 Easy way to build folder structure via node.js

+It helps you to create files and folders easily.
+It can create files inside other folders recursively.
+Can create, delete, update files and or folders at the same time.
+Add this to your package.json file and it is ready to use.

 ## Get Started
 `FolderBuilder` is used to create a new folder management system.